 5 Social Recruiting Mistakes and How to Avoid Them

-Social media has had a massive impact on almost every aspect of business — and recruiting is no exception.
+Social media has had a massive impact on almost every aspect of business — and is no exception.
 Today’s candidates use social media to find their future employers, and as a result, recruiters have embraced platforms like LinkedIn, Twitter, and Facebook as valuable recruiting channels.
 Consider these statistics:

 • 80% of employers say social recruiting helps them find passive candidates